Confetti Specification

 Argument#

-The value of an argument shall be the argument’s lexeme with escaped characters processed.
+The value of an argument shall be the argument’s lexeme with escaped characters and line continuations processed.

 Quoted Argument#